Widikum people: Language

 (Batibo), These dialects have slight differences, but generally sound the same and are mutually intelligible.

 Culture

-The Widikum people have a very vibrant and colorful culture, which includes traditional clothing, dances, and cuisines.
+The Widikum culture includes traditional clothing, dances, and cuisines.

 Widikums, along with most of the North West Region, wear what is commonly called “Bamenda Dress/Clothes.”
 However, each tribe has a particular design and pattern belonging to them.

-Widikums have over a dozen of traditional dances, which include the Kwem Sword Dance, Tewara Dance, Mukonge Dance, and one of the most popular, the Chibi Dance.
+Widikums have over a dozen traditional dances, which include the Kwem Sword dance, Tewara dance, Mukonge dance, and one of the most popular, the Chibi dance.
 Each of the dances has their own meanings and may be dances at different occasions.
 For example, one certain dance could be performed at a funeral, while another could be performed at a wedding.

 Demographics

 Widikum people are primarily found in the Momo Department (Division) of the North West Region of Cameroon.
 Momo is then made up of 5 LGAs which are: